unccd/Prais4-reporting-manual/SO3.md

 * - __Input data__

     Data needed to generate drought hazard estimates based on the Standardized Precipitation Index (SPI) calculations described in Step 2
-  - Global Precipitation Climatology Centre (GPCC) monthly precipitation products,1982–present.
+  - Global Multi-Index Drought (GMID) monthly drought index products, 1980–2023.
   - Gridded products of monthly total precipitation derived from national gauge networks.
 In order to calculate the WMO-aligned reference period, the dataset should ideally have a continuous record of at least 30 years, covering the period 1981–2010.

     For countries in the 50°S to 50°N range: Climate Hazards Group InfraRed Precipitation with Stations (CHIRPS) monthly precipitation products, 1981–present, can be accessed in Trends.Earth*.
-Alternative accumulation periods to SPI-12 are also possible in Trends.Earth when using CHIRPS ,e.g. SPI-9, SPI-24 and SPI-48.
+Alternative accumulation periods to SPI-12 are also possible in Trends.Earth when using CHIRPS, e.g. SPI-9, SPI-24 and SPI-48.
 * - __Output data__

     Intermediate and final gridded products resulting from the analysis described in Steps 2 to 4